Local limits of random spanning trees in random environment

 \subsection{Coupling to a random graph}

 For $p \in [0,1]$ let $G_{n,p}$ be the Erdős-R\'enyi random graph obtained by independently keeping each edge of the complete graph with probability $p$ and deleting it otherwise.
-We shall construct $G_{n,p}$ by coupling the random graph to the i.i.d.\ uniforms $(\omega_e)_{e \in E}$ by letting
+We identify $G_{n,p}$ with its set of edges, and we shall construct $G_{n,p}$ by coupling the random graph to the i.i.d.\ uniforms $(\omega_e)_{e \in E}$ by letting